microsoft/openjdk-proposals/remove_win32_bit/jep.md

 Summary
 -------

-Following the deprecation of Windows 32-bit support in JEP 449, this proposal takes the next step by completely removing Windows 32-bit support from OpenJDK.
-This decision acknowledges the evolving landscape of computing, where 64-bit systems have become predominant.
-The removal of Windows 32-bit support will streamline development and focus resources on enhancing the performance and security of OpenJDK on modern architectures.
+Remove the source code and build support for the Windows 32-bit x86 port.
+This port was deprecated for removal in JDK 21 with the express intent to remove them in a future release.

 Goals
 -----

-- To remove all code paths in the code base that apply only to Windows 32-bit.
+- To remove all code paths in the code base that apply only to Windows 32-bit x86.
-- To cease all testing and development efforts targeting the Windows 32-bit platform.
+- To cease all testing and development efforts targeting the Windows 32-bit x86 platform.
-- To simplify OpenJDK's build and test infrastructure, aligning with current computing standards.
+- To simplify JDK's build and test infrastructure, aligning with current computing standards.

 Non-Goals
 ---------

 - This JEP does not aim to remove or change 32-bit support for any platforms other than Windows.
-- This JEP does not aim to eliminate code or support for Windows 32-bit on previous versions of OpenJDK.
+- This JEP does not aim to eliminate code or support for Windows 32-bit on previous versions of the JDK.

 Motivation
 ----------

-Building on the rationale of JEP 449, which deprecated the Windows 32-bit support, this proposal recognizes the continued decline in the use and necessity of 32-bit Java applications on Windows.
-The computing industry has largely transitioned to 64-bit architectures, making the maintenance of a 32-bit JVM for Windows increasingly impractical and resource-intensive.
-This JEP intends to simplify the OpenJDK codebase, removing legacy 32-bit specific code paths, and redirect those efforts towards optimizing and advancing the 64-bit architecture support.
-By removing this support, OpenJDK can allocate more resources towards innovations and improvements that benefit the broader community.
+- Allow contributors in the OpenJDK community to accelerate the development of new features and enhancements that will move the platform forward.

+- The implementation of [JEP 436 (Virtual Threads)](https://openjdk.org/jeps/436) for Windows x86-32 falls back to the use of kernel threads and therefore does not bring the expected benefits of Project Loom.

+- Windows 10, the last Windows operating system to support 32-bit operation, will reach End of Life in [October 2025](https://learn.microsoft.com/lifecycle/products/windows-10-home-and-pro).

 Description
 -----------